-House of Reps To Probe Accidental Bombing In Borno IDP Camp
+House Of Reps To Probe Accidental Bombing In Borno IDP Camp

 “There is the need to ascertain whether the air strike was in accordance with strict observance of the rules of engagement (ROE) under air law as enshrined under international humanitarian law, otherwise the law of armed conflict, LOAC”.

 The 10 man committee include chairman House committee on Airforce, Hon Samson Okwu, his deputy Hon Lawal Muazu, Chairman House Committee on Army, Hon Rima Shawulu, his deputy, Hon Funke Adedoyin, Chairman House Committee on emergency and disaster preparedness, Hon.
-Hon Satumari Jibrin, his deputy Hon Ali Isa and chairman House committee on healthcare services, Hon Chike Okafor and Hon Muhammed Usman led by chairman House committee on IDP, Honourable Mohammed Sanni Zoro, and his deputy, Adaji Ezekiel.
+Satumari Jibrin, his deputy, Hon.
+Ali Isa and chairman House committee on healthcare services, Hon Chike Okafor and Hon Muhammed Usman led by chairman House committee on IDP, Honourable Mohammed Sanni Zoro, and his deputy, Adaji Ezekiel.